beumsk/rpg/README.md

 - give enemies more attacks => should they have the same ones as player attacks?
 - handle items curing malus

-- new > ask name > intro (dialog screen??) > world

-- tutorial map??
-- other player sprites to pick when starting
+- other player sprites to pick when starting?
-- fight system: state icons
 - add AI logic (not only first attack)
 - add time of play (+ paused when unfocus page?)
 - panoplie boost??